wangwl/epiVIA/README.md

 # epiVIA
 Vector Integration site Analysis with epigenomic assays.

-Tips to Collaborators, the main function is in chimera.py
+Tips to Collaborators, the main function is presently in chimera.py